 Q: My teenage son had a second spell of bad breathing during a school basketball game.
 Even when he stopped playing, it felt like somebody was sitting on his chest.
 Could this be due to asthma?

 Dr. Bassett: Your suspicions might be warranted, particularly if your son has a history of allergies and asthma.
-Exercise-induced asthma or bronchospasm (EIA or EIB), can be present in more than one-third of those with seasonal allergies and in up to 90 percent of those with chronic asthma.
+Exercise-induced bronchoconstriction or EIB (also called excercise-induced asthma), can be present in more than one-third of those with seasonal allergies and in up to 90 percent of those with chronic asthma.

-With EIA , coughing, chest tightness, shortness of breath and/or wheezing generally occur within 3 to 8 minutes of strenuous exercise.
+With EIB , coughing, chest tightness, shortness of breath and/or wheezing generally occur within 3 to 8 minutes of strenuous exercise.

 Less optimal choices include: soccer, long-distance running and basketball, due to their prolonged and intense activity level.